Projects

 Since the outbreak of war in Ukraine in February 2022, we have been running an emergency aid project in Moldova in which we support refugee families.
 Our special focus is on the education of children and young people.

-- 1612 teachers who benefit from further training
+- 786 teachers who will benefit from further training

 quality